victorhgo/6.0002-Introduction-to-Computational-Thinking-and-Data-Science/PSet1/Solution A.md

     A list of lists, with each inner list containing the names of cows transported on a particular trip and the overall list containing all the trips """
-    # First thing we need, the copy of cows dictionary and sort to bring the heaviest
+    # First we create a copy of cows dictionary and sort it to bring the heaviest
     # cows for the first trips
     cowsCopy = dict(sorted(cows.items(), key=lambda item: item[1], reverse=True))